NeoStats-Analytics/Data-Science-Fundamentals/01. Data Analysis in Python/Assignment.md

 - Age of credit card customer can't be less than 18.
 In case age is less than 18, replace it with mean of age.
 3.

 Answer the following questions:
-  a) How many unique customers are there?
+- How many unique customers are there?
-  b) How many spend categories are there?
+- How many spend categories are there?
-  c) Which category has the highest average spend?
+- Which category has the highest average spend?
-  d) What is the average monthly spent by product categories?
+- What is the average monthly spent by product categories?
-  e) Which customers are reaching 90% or more of their spending limit?
+- Which customers are reaching 90% or more of their spending limit?
-  f) Which city has the maximum number of spenders, each month?
+- Which city has the maximum number of spenders, each month?
 Is there a need to run campaigns in specific cities?
-  g) Which age group spends the most?
+- Which age group spends the most?

 ##